The p53 Gene and Cancer Development

 Do Your Genetics Control Your Health?

 The p53 gene is a unique gene that scientists are continuing to investigate for its role in the development of cancer and other chronic diseases.
 For years our parents and grandparents were told that their health outcomes were based around the genetic characteristics they inherited from their parents.
-While our genetics do play an important role in our physiology, the broad-based perspective that medical science perpetuated was that genetic material is the most important factor in our health outcomes.
+While genetics do play an important role in our physiology, the broad-based perspective that medical science perpetuated was that genetic material is the most important factor in our health outcomes.

 Today, we understand that many aspects of our genetics are controlled by the environmental factors that we interact with on a daily basis.
 This is called epigenetics, or genetic adaptation through environmental stimuli (1).
 Epigenetics is a field of genetics, in which variations are caused by environmental stimuli that switch genes on and off and affect how the cells read specific genes (2).